The Percy Grainger House

 As in the days of Percy and Ella, you are always welcome to visit the Grainger House in person.
 Use the map above to find your way around White Plains.

-To arrange a visit, write to Mr. Stewart Manville, Curator and Archivist, at the Grainger House, 7 Cromwell Place, White Plains, NY10601, or telephone (914) 281 1610 or email: email@example.com
+To arrange a visit, write to Susan Edwards Colson, Vice-President and Secretary, c/o The International Percy Grainger Society, 7 Cromwell Place, White Plains, NY10601, or telephone (914) 281 1610 or email: email@example.com

 To get to the Grainger House by train, take the Metro-North railroad from Grand Central Terminal in New York to the White Plains station;take a cab to the Grainger House.
 Or, if you want to emulate Percy himself, take a brisk walk; it's about a mile.